 The primary duty of deployment champions is to execute the deployment strategy.
 This is accomplished through the executive leadership team (ELT).
 Many healthcare organizations have multiple entities that oversee, report, or execute improvement efforts across the enterprise—or even within departments.
 While this ubiquity does help to ensure a degree of focus on quality issues, it is somewhat counter to a systems approach to quality throughout the organization.
 For the Committee on Quality of Health Care in America, the Institute of Medicine (IOM) stated that "whatever the organizational arrangement, it should promote innovation and quality improvement."
 Top-level management ought to ask, "Does the current decentralized structure promote innovation and sharing?"
 Additionally, the IOM found that a healthcare organization's structure must be able to support both formal and informal ways of learning to share information.
 Otherwise, improvements will be suboptimized, with improvements limited to just one division or team instead of reaped throughout the organization, as Samantha Chao attests in her report, "The State of Quality Improvement and Implementation Research."

 In many cases, relegating the responsibility of quality outside the highest echelon of management serves to absolve executive leadership from direct involvement in improving quality within their organization.
-While the focus of these entities is usually on quality-of-care issues, the organization's raison d'être, it fails to address opportunities in the areas of capacity, Throughput, and cost ...
+While the focus of these entities is usually on quality-of-care issues, the organization's raison d'être, it fails to address opportunities in the areas of capacity, Throughput, ...